lnsphnplt/dc_project/README.md

     * contains all data relevant to snakemake

 * EmergencyStop.txt
-    * execute if docker acts up
+    * execute if docker acts up or anything becomes sentient

 * StartVirtualEnv.py
     * Execute to create the development environement we used